klannk/Peptide_based_LMM/README.md

 The quantification columns should share a string that defines a quantification column, as seen as "Abundance" in the above example.

-Additionally you need a tab delimited file containing the treatment specifications according to the order in your input file: E.g.

-Control Control Control Treatment1  Treatment1  Treatment1 ...

-Note: The design file should only contain the treatments, no column headers or anything else.
-The treatments should be separated by tabs.
+Additionally you need a tab delimited file containing the treatment specifications according to the order in your input file and potential technical replicates and multiplexes or MS runs.
+The first column of that design file should be named "conditions" and contain the treatment conditions in the same order as the abundance columns in your PSM/Peptide file.
+Conditions with the same name will be treated as replicates and grouped together for analysis.
+If applicable the second column contains the technical replicates and is named "techreps", while the third columns contains MS run identificator and is called "multiplex".
+If the last two columns are not present, all samples are assumed to be independent biological replicates.

 ### Calculations